 be an arbitrary R object.
 It should be something that external systems

-can understand - either character
+can understand - either character vector or

-vector.
-Fortunately application
+raw vector.
+Fortunately application helps to

 avoid writing boilerplate code to encode the body.
 Based on the

-property it can find encode
+content_type property it can find encode

-function which will be used to transform body
+function which will be used to transform body into a http

 body.